Reinforced Learning

 A policy is a strategy that an agent learns from the environment during interaction with it.
 The optimal policy provides the actions of an agent that promise the highest reward.

 A reward is the feedback for an agent after each action.
-An agent tries to increase a reward at each step.
+An agent tries to increase the reward at each step.
 There are also negative rewards (penalty) in some models when the received feedback aims to minimize unwanted actions.

 A value function is an expected long-term return.